flaxsearch/flaxcode/src/docs/hacking.rst

 once the file has been written LogConfPub_ will ensure that the changes propogate to LogListener_ instances as described above.

-The class LogClientProcess_ does most of this for you.
+The class LogClientProcess_ does most of this for you, although subclasses must ensure that ``initialise_logging`` is called in their run methods.

 .. _LogClientProcess: file:api/logclient.LogClientProcess-class.html